ibahadiraltun/ibahadiraltun.github.io/index.md

 ## About Me

-My research focuses on temporal graphs, computational social science and social networks.
+My research combines temporal graph analysis with computational social science to understand the dynamics of social networks.

 ## Research Interests